hughesd22/the-odin-project-notes/README.md

 ### While

-Continues as long as a condition is true.
+Iterates *while* a condition is true.

 ```ruby
 i = 0